adamwan-nexplore/guidebook-nxp-hk/README.md

 ## What we use

 You know what tools to be used.
 You know what access you need to have.
-And you know our Tech Stack.
+And you know our tech stack.

 - [Software Needed](what-we-use/software.md)
 - [Platform Access](what-we-use/platform.md)